-Cumulative Fair Share Contributions.
+2 Cumulative Fair Share Contributions.
 The need for this improvement would only arise under cumulative plus project conditions.
 Thus, a sensitivity analysis was not conducted because the Project alone would not trigger the need for this improvement.
 Fair share payments towards this improvement will be collected at a rate of \$0.75 per sf of non-residential development with each phase of development in proportion to the development size using the same non-residential equivalency ratio (0.212 ksf per dwelling unit).

 The cumulative contribution rate has been set by adding all the cumulative fair share contributions (\$2,614,408) divided by the total maximum development square footage using the residential conversion (3,100 ksf non-residential plus 1,800 x .212 ksf or 382 ksf = 3,392 ksf) or 2,614,408/3,482,000= \$0.75 per square foot of non-residential development (subject to the re-conversion for residential of 0.212 ksf per unit).
-Note that if residential is developed on Area C, there would be sf reduction in maximum non-residential and the overall cumulative fair share contribution would be correspondingly reduced because residential has a lower traffic rate than non-residential uses.
+Note that this calculation assumes office/R&D on Area C, but if residential is developed on Area C as allowed under the Residential/Office R&D Flex, there would be sf reduction in maximum non-residential and the overall cumulative fair share contribution would be correspondingly reduced because residential has a lower traffic rate than non-residential uses.